 - The Unexpected Way Philosophy Majors Are Changing The World Of Business, Huffington Post

-("Philosophy and entrepeneurship are a surprisingly good fit.
-Some of the most successful tech entrepeneurs and innovators come from a philosophy background.")
+("Philosophy and entrepreneurship are a surprisingly good fit.
+Some of the most successful tech entrepreneurs and innovators come from a philosophy background.")

 - Be Employable, Study Philosophy, Tyee

 ("Yes, the course of study that has long been denigrated as frivolous and useless in the job market has been the part of my education that I lean on again and again.
 For work and everything else.")